Deli Doors + SpanTrack® Bed Deliver 45% Increase in Pick Efficiency at Maryland Plant

 Pickers at Thermo Fisher Scientific get out of the cold and heat up productivity with SpanTrack Bed from UNEX

-Thermo Fisher is the world leader in serving science, whose mission is to enable our customers to make the world healthier, cleaner and safer.
-It helps its customers accelerate life sciences research, solve complex analytical challenges, improve patient diagnostics and increase laboratory productivity.
+Thermo Fisher is the world leader in serving science, whose mission is to enable their customers to make the world healthier, cleaner, and safer.
+It helps its customers accelerate life sciences research, solve complex analytical challenges, improve patient diagnostics, and increase laboratory productivity.
 At one of the company’s manufacturing and distribution centers located in Maryland, workers fulfill customers’ orders by picking from thousands of unique SKUs, including many that must be kept in cooler or freezer areas to preserve the product.

 A Sluggish Scenario

 In 2012, engineers from Thermo Fisher set out to dramatically improve pick efficiencies in two areas at the Maryland plant: the 13,000-square-foot cold box space and the 9,000-square-foot freezer area.

 About 35 pickers worked inside these areas, wearing cold suits because of the extreme temperatures and picking from pallets containing anywhere from three to 10 boxes, each with different SKUs.
 “Pickers had to go through all the boxes on a pallet to find the right SKU, which was very time-consuming,” says Thomas Brown, Systems Engineer, Thermo Fisher.
 “We needed a new way to pick more efficiently and accurately and get products out the door faster.”

 span//track wheel bed

 Bringing the Pick Zone Out of the Cold

 Brown and his team decided to redesign the cooler and freezer areas to create an ideal carton flow and order picking scenario at the plant.
 The redesign included the installation of 94 deli doors, similar to the doors in grocery store freezers and convenience stores.